Teaching English in the Czech Republic

 Update to Teaching English in the Czech Republic

-At 0.00 a.m. (midnight) on Friday December 21st, 2007, celebrations were held along the Czech borders for the lifting of checks following Schengen expansion.
+At midnight on Friday, December 21st, 2007, celebrations were held along the Czech borders for the lifting of checks following Schengen expansion.
 The Czech Republic joined the passport-free Schengen Area along with eight other new EU member states.

 In the past, many non-EU residents came in on visitors' visas to live and work as English teachers, leaving the country just before the 6-month expiry date to renew their visas either in Vienna or Bratislava (the nearest Czech embassies abroad) before returning to continue teaching.
 However, the situation has changed with the removal of EU borders.